-Here you will review the seller’s performance.
+Here, you will review the seller’s performance.

 - Input to Monitor and Control Project Work

-- Output of the Validate Scope
+- The output of the Validate Scope

-- Output of the Control Scope
+- The output of the Control Scope

-- Output of the Control Schedule
+- The output of the Control Schedule

-- Output of the Control Costs
+- The output of the Control Costs

-- Output of the Control Quality
+- The output of the Control Quality

-- Output of the Control Communications
+- The output of the Control Communications

-- Output of the Control Risks
+- The output of the Control Risks

-- Output of the Control Procurements
+- The output of the Control Procurements

-- Output of the Control Stakeholder Engagement
+- The output of the Control Stakeholder Engagement

-- Examples of Work Performance Data are the actual cost spent, actual time elapsed, etc. Examples of Work Performance Information are Cost Variance, Schedule Variance, Cost Performance Index, and Schedule Performance Index, etc.
+- Examples of Work Performance Data are the actual cost spent, the actual time elapsed, etc. Examples of Work Performance Information are Cost Variance, Schedule Variance, Cost Performance Index, and Schedule Performance Index, etc.